vocdoni/docs/docs/architecture/components/process.md

 Used as a registry of voting processes, associated to the entity with the same Ethereum address as the transaction sender.

+The address of the Voting process contract instance is resolved from `voting-process.vocdoni.eth` on the ENS registry.

 ### Internal structs

 ```solidity